Fowl: Spiritual meanings and representations

 Fowl have deep spiritual meanings and roots in ancient cultures, such as Hinduism in India and in many Pagan cultures throughout the world.
 The peacock, for example, represents truth, beauty, honor, and strength and dreams of peacocks are referred to as good omens.

 As food

 Fowl are frequently kept for both meat and eggs.
 Chickens, by far, are the most heavily consumed and farmed out of all of them.
-Other fowl commonly used in cooking include ducks, geese and turkeys.
-Birds such as guineafowl or peafowl are rarely eaten in the West, primarily due to unavailability or high cost.
+Other fowl commonly used in cooking include ducks, geese, turkeys and quail.

 As game

 Various species of fowl are hunted for both sport and food.
-Pheasants have been widely introduced and naturalized outside of their native range in Asia to Europe and North America for use as game.
+Pheasants have been widely introduced and naturalized outside of their native range in Asia to Europe and North America for use as food and sport.